Fast-food restaurant: Consumer appeal

 Fast-food outlets have become popular with consumers for several reasons.
 One is that through economies of scale in purchasing and producing food, these companies can deliver food to consumers at a very low cost.
 In addition, although some people dislike fast food for its predictability, it can be reassuring to a hungry person in a hurry or far from home.
 At the same time, standardized service processes ensure a consistent experience across locations, which is attractive to consumers.

-In the post-World War II period in the United States, fast-food chains like McDonald's rapidly gained a reputation for their cleanliness, fast service, and a child-friendly atmosphere where families on the road could grab a quick meal.
+After World War II, fast-food chains like McDonald's rapidly gained a reputation in the United States for their cleanliness, fast service, and a child-friendly atmosphere where families on the road could purchase a quick meal.
 Prior to the rise of the fast-food chain restaurant, people generally had a choice between diners where the quality of the food was often questionable and service lacking, or high-end restaurants that were expensive and impractical for families with children.
 The modern, stream-lined convenience of the fast-food restaurant provided a new alternative and appealed to Americans' instinct for ideas and products associated with progress, technology, and innovation.
-Fast-food restaurants rapidly became the eatery "everyone could agree on", with many featuring child-size menu combos, play areas, and whimsical branding campaigns, like the iconic Ronald McDonald, designed to appeal to younger customers.
+Fast-food restaurants rapidly became the eatery "everyone could agree on", with many featuring child-size menu combos, play areas, and whimsical branding campaigns, like Ronald McDonald, designed to appeal to younger customers.
 Parents could have a few minutes of peace while children played or amused themselves with the toys included in their Happy Meal.
 There is a long history of fast-food advertising campaigns, many of which are directed at children.